Sarala Birla

-Sarala Birla (23 November, 1923 – 28 March, 2015) was an Indian Businesswoman prominent member of the Birla family of Indian industrialists.
-She took interest in public education and, along with her husband, is credited with having co-founded about 45 educational institutions supported by her family's conglomerate.
+Sarala Birla (23 November 1923 – 28 March 2015) was an Indian businesswoman and a prominent member of the Birla family of Indian industrialists.
+She took an interest in public education and, along with her husband, is credited with having co-founded about 45 educational institutions supported by her family's conglomerate.

 Biography

-Sarala Birla was born into a traditional Marwadi Hindu family, the daughter of Gandhian educationist and freedom fighter Brijlal Biyani and his wife Savitri Devi Biyani.
+Sarala Birla was born into a traditional Marwadi Hindu family, the daughter of Gandhian educationist and Congress Party worker Brijlal Biyani and his wife Savitri Devi Biyani.
 She was born in Kuchaman, Rajasthan, at the residence of her maternal grandmother.
 Her family hailed from Rajasthan, but her father had settled in Akola, Maharashtra, and it was in Akola that Sarla grew up.
 She studied in a local government school, and the medium of instruction was Marathi.
-She grew fluent in that language, as also in her mother tongue, the Marwadi dialect of Hindi.
+As a result, she grew fluent in that language, while retaining her native tongue, the Marwadi dialect of Hindi.
 English was taught at the school beginning from class six, and Sarla also learned the standard register of the Hindi language at this time.
 Sarla grew up amid a number of spoken languages, and this made it easy for her to pick up new tongues.
-At a very advanced age, she made a determination to learn French, a totally new language, and she did pick up a reasonable smattering of that language.
+In older age, she made decided to learn French as well.